-This proposition is abundantly established not only by the practices of the Government in the various instances cited, but also by an unbroken line of judicial constructions.
-Such jurisdiction and sovereignty embrace within their scope the right of eminent domain.
+"This proposition is abundantly established not only by the practices of the Government in the various instances cited, but also by an unbroken line of judicial constructions.
+Such jurisdiction and sovereignty embrace within their scope the right of emiment domain.
 So long as the Federal Government possesses this jurisdiction and sovereignty it must have the right also.
 No department or departments could divest the Government of this right, save and except by an absolute cession of the Territory to some foreign power.

-The committee are equally convinced that there is a necessity for the exercise of the power.

-The Indian Territory divides prosperous and growing States and Territories.
+"The committee are equally convinced that there is a necessity for the exercise of the power.
+"The Indian Territory divides prosperous and growing States and Territories.
 On the west is New Mexico, on the north Colorado and Kansas, on the east Missouri and Arkansas, and on the south Texas.
 The rapidly increasing productions of these respective sections of country demand corresponding facilities for mutual exchanges.
 It is needless to add that in this age railroads alone furnish such facilities.

-There is now but one line of railroad running north and south across the Indian Territory.
+"There is now but one line of railroad running north and south across the Indian to do so.

 This line of road has therefore a monopoly of transportation and travel in the directions indicated.
 The commercial and other national interests, not only of adjacent States but of the whole country, demand competing lines.
-Whenever private capital without Government aid proposes to meet this demand, it should be allowed to do so.
+Whenever private capital without Government aid proposes to meet this demand, it should be allowed in this case has been satisfactorily shown to the committee.

-The condusions of the committee on the two main questions which the bill presents may be clearly stated in one sentence, namely, that Congress has the power to grant rights of way through the Indian Territory, and that there is an occasion for the exercise of this power whenever private capital in good faith proposes to build a new road.
+"The conclusions of the committee on the two main questions which the bill presents may be clearly stated in one sentence, namely, that Congress has the power to grant rights of way through the Indian Territory, and that there is an occasion for the exercise of this power whenever private capital in good faith proposes to build a new road."

-That the condition on which an occasion for the exercise of the power arises exists in this case has been satisfactorily shown to the committee.
+That the condition on which an occasion for the exercise of the power arises exists